18+ Scary & Thrilling Movies About AI

 Robocop (1987)

 Of the many fascinating topics explored in Paul Verhoeven’s brilliant Robocop, the enduring nature of the human mind is one of the most intriguing.
 Detroit police officer Alex Murphy (Peter Weller) is killed in the line of duty and resurrected as a cyborg using bits of his body and the parts of his brain that are salvageable.
 As Robocop, Murphy’s mind is programmed to follow mega-corporation OCP’s rules, but his human memories begin to bleed through, leading to a fracturing of OCP’s programming.
-The other artificial policing unit created by OCP is ED-209, a fully AI robot that is prone to deadly malfunctions that perhaps suggests that AI will never be able to match the human brain.
+The other artificial policing unit created by OCP is ED-209, a fully AI robot that is prone to deadly malfunctions, which perhaps suggests that AI will never be able to match the human brain.

 The Matrix (1999)